 A clean face is a happy face - especially one you’re about to put foundation on.
 When you have a clean base, your foundation is going to go on waaaaay better and look even more flawless.

 If you’ve got some leftover makeup (tsk tsk) from the night before or any oil, take some micellar water, soak a cotton pad in it, and gently cleanse your face.
+You can even use a face cleansing brush if you need a real deep clean.
 We’re loving the Bioderma Sensibo H20 micellar at the moment - it’s perfect for anyone that has sensitive skin too!

 Step 2: prep your skin